s4ragent/amioel6/README.md

 # create oracle linux 6 AMI (HVM) on Amazon EC2
-you need IAM role instance
+you need IAM role instance that installed awscli

 On IAM role instance